-Cash flows used in investing activities were \$101.2 million for the years ended December 31, 2015, compared with \$173.6 million and \$265.4 million for the years ended December 31, 2014 and 2013, respectively.
-Our primary use of cash during 2015 was \$88.2 million for capital expenditures, primarily for tubular and other products for our Rental Tools Services business and rig-related enhancements and maintenance.
+Cash flows used in investing activities were \$26.5 million for the year ended December 31, 2016, compared with \$101.2 million and \$173.6 million for the years ended December 31, 2015 and 2014, respectively.
+Cash flows used in investing activities in 2016 included capital expenditures of \$29.0 million and were primarily for tubular and other products for our Rental Tools Services business and rigrelated maintenance.

+Cash flows used in investing activities in 2015 included capital expenditures of \$88.2 million, primarily for tubular and other products for our Rental Tools Services business and rig-related enhancements and maintenance.
 In addition, during 2015 we had a use of cash of \$10.4 million, net of cash acquired, for the 2M-Tek Acquisition and \$3.4 million related to the purchase of the remaining noncontrolling interest in ITS Arabia Limited.